dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_CONSOLIDATION.md

 ## Overview

-This document describes the consolidation of duplicate operation execution logic between `SpyWindow` and `ProcedureExecutor` into a shared `OperationExecutor` service.
+This document describes the consolidation of duplicate operation execution logic between `AutomationWindow` and `ProcedureExecutor` into a shared `OperationExecutor` service.

 ## Problem Statement